ArnNied/quizizz-cheat/README.md

 # quizizz-cheat
 This repository was made because [https://github.com/gbaranski/quizizz-cheat/](https://github.com/gbaranski/quizizz-cheat/) is/was outdated.

 I took [gbaranski](https://github.com/gbaranski/)'s version to understand the data structure for quizizz and rewrote it in pure javascript and added answer for other type of question.
-Feel free to use his if you prefer it.
+Feel free to use whichever you prefer.

 ## Note
 Depending on the quiz settings, you might need a logged in account or the request will be rejected